EdouardDidier/ZedChessEngine/README.md

 # ZedChessEngine

-An homemade application to play chess with the implemention of a chess IA with ~1500 elo.
+A homemade application to play chess with the implementation of a chess IA with ~1500 elo.

 ## Presentation